 **This document is a part of the Cloud Control Setup Overview [Start Here].
-Targeting Public Cloud providers is available with the Cloud Native License.
-Please reach out to email@example.com for more information.**
+Targeting Public Cloud providers requires a license key that includes those features.
+If you are not able to add AWS, Azure or Softlayer with your current license please reach out to email@example.com for more information.**

 The following steps are required if you would like Turbonomic to provide migration or application scale out decisions across your private and public clouds.

 1) Target a supported Cloud Provider

 AWS: AWS Target Setup

 Softlayer: Cloud Control: SoftLayer Target Setup